cyberbotics/urdf2webots/docs/tutorial.md

 pip install --no-cache-dir --upgrade urdf2webots
 ```

-Alternatively, if you want to install from source, follow the instructions in the [Main README](../README.md)
+Alternatively, if you want to install from source, follow the instructions in the [main README](../README.md)
 <br />
 <br />
 ## Creating the URDF from git repo (optional if urdf already available)